* Executive Committee Members

 Connie lives in Issaquah, has four children and three grandchildren.

-Peter Maier has worked on K-12 education policy issues for many years.
+Peter Maier has been on the Board since May 2013.
+He worked on K-12 education policy issues for many years.
 He lives in Seattle, where he attended Seattle Public Schools as did both of his children.
 He was deeply involved in their schools’ PTSAs and was twice awarded a PTSA Golden Acorn.

 Peter was active in the I-728 initiative campaign (personally collecting over 1000 signatures).
 He then began working on school levy campaigns and twice led successful levy campaigns in Seattle, serving as President of Schools First Coalition (Seattle’s levy campaign committee) from 2002 to 2007.

 Peter was elected to the Seattle School Board in 2007 and served a full term until 2011.
 While on the Seattle School Board he was the board representative to WSSDA and often advocated on behalf of schools in Olympia as the board’s legislative liaison.

 In 2012 Peter returned to Schools First Coalition as Treasurer for the successful February 2013 Seattle levy campaign.

 Peter’s day job is an attorney in private practice with his own law firm.
 He specializes in representing individual consumers in Lemon Law claims and represents small businesses and non-profits.
 He has taught classes in law at Edmonds Community College and has been repeatedly recognized by his legal peers as one of Washington State’s “Superlawyers”.